The birthday budget traveler flew the coop and it all started yesterday in Casablanca which takes me into day 2 of my birthday trip.

 Once I exited the security area, a person greeted me by name which I assumed was my driver.
 However, that was not the case.

-Prior to arriving to Casablanca, I contacted the hotel for transportation service since I would be arriving after 9 pm.
+Prior to arriving in Casablanca, I contacted the hotel for transportation service since I would be arriving after 9 pm.

 He told me to follow him.
 He then takes me to another guy and said 400 MAD ($40).
 I said “no”.
 “The hotel stated that they would charge the cost to my room”.
 I became suspicious.
 I then started looking around and saw my Sheraton driver with my full name.
 The other guy took off.